 Lusine, 22, was one of my favorite colleagues and it was her wedding day.
 I cherished the weekly lunch outings that she and I shared with the small group of Armenian women with whom we worked at the utility.
-We discussed her upcoming marriage, men‘s penchant for sleeping with prostitutes (a social norm of sorts in Armenia), sex before marriage, and other girly topics that fascinated us all through our different cultural lenses.
+We discussed her upcoming marriage, men‘s penchant for sleeping with prostitutes, sex before marriage, and other girly topics that fascinated us all through our different cultural lenses.

 When we arrived bearing our big, shiny silver box with bow, I scouted the room for the place to leave presents but didn’t see any.
 I tried to ask someone seated at our table, but my Armenian was too threadbare for her to understand me.
 I placed the present at my feet but fretted over the protocol.
 Why didn’t I see any presents?
 Maybe people had left presents at the church?
 Maybe it was custom to put them somewhere else?
 I was already worried about our poor etiquette in missing her actual wedding ceremony and didn’t want her to think we were too ill-mannered to arrive without a present.